SheharyarAmin/Kuponglig_SDK/doc/StoreApi.md

 Update Store

-Endpoint to update an existing store. - Takes StoreModel as input. - Updates the store data in the Firestore.
+Endpoint to update an existing store. - Takes StoreModel as input. - Updates the store data in the Firestore. - Includes subscription status information in response.

 ### Example
 ```dart